Difference Between Accounting and Financial Management

 |Types and key elements||It has two major types:

-Accounting and financial management are both important in their own capacity for the company.
-While both are part of finance but they have their own differences, which sets them apart from each other.
-While accounting revolves around reporting financial transactions whereas financial management is about managing the Company’s resources for managing future growth.
+Accounting and financial management are both critical in their own capacity for the company.
+While both are part of finance, but they have their own differences, which sets them apart from each other.
+While accounting revolves around reporting financial transactions, whereas financial management is about managing the Company’s resources for managing future growth.